LLNL/UnifyFS/docs/library_api.rst

     #include <unifyfs/unifyfs_api.h>

-The common pattern for using the client API is to initialize a UnifyFS file system handle, perform a number of operations using that handle, and then release the handle.
+The common pattern for using the library API is to initialize a UnifyFS file system handle, perform a number of operations using that handle, and then release the handle.
 As previously mentioned, the same client process may initialize multiple file system handles and use them concurrently, either